WhiteNeo/lastposter-avatar-mybb18x-series/readme.md

 Steps to follow:

-    1.- Downloaad this repo from github on 2.8.3 version only, on other versions may change due to core changes.
+    1.- Download this repo from github on 2.8.3 or better versions only (actually 2.8.6), on other versions may change due to core changes on MyBB (Tested since 1.7 series until 1.8.7 the most recent version.).
     2.- Enable plugin.
     3.- Go to styles and templates and verify avatarep.css exists and got content.
     4.- Make changes on style and templates to set visual customization.